 - 9% of 12th graders admitted lifetime abuse.

 When it comes to preventing drug abuse in your teen, education is essential.
-Teach your teen the risks associated with prescription drug abuse, and have the conversation more than once.
-Also, make sure to learn the signs of abuse, so you can identify a problem and intervene early.
+Teach your teen the risks associated with prescription drug abuse and have the conversation more than once.
+Also, make sure to learn the signs of abuse so that you can identify a problem and intervene early.

-You can also take the following practical steps to prevent abuse.
+You can also take the following practical steps to prevent Valium abuse:

-- Keeping valid diazepam prescriptions in a safe, locked place.
+- Keep valid diazepam prescriptions in a safe, locked place.

 - Take care to track and monitor usage to notice missing pills.

-- Ask your teen questions to assess their mental health to limit the risk of self-medication.
+- Ask your teen questions to assess their mental health in order to limit the risk of self-medication.

-If you believe that you or someone you care for has an issue with addiction to diazepam, consider calling 1-888-744-0069 for treatment options that could lessen the impact of the drug.
+If you believe that you or someone you care for has an issue with addiction to diazepam, consider calling American Addiction Centers (AAC).
+You can contact us for free at for Valium treatment options that could lessen the impact of the drug.